 Let’s have a look at the top 10 places in Spiti that every traveler should visit at least once:

-1. Key Monastery:
+1. Key Monastery

 This ancient Tibetan Buddhist monastery, also known as Kye Gompa, is perched atop a hill at an altitude of 4,166 meters (13,668 feet).
 It is the largest monastery in Spiti Valley and serves as a religious training center for Lamas.
 The monastery’s stunning location offers panoramic views of the Spiti River and the surrounding mountains, creating a peaceful and magical atmosphere.